 By default, no service is included.
 To include and filter services, you must edit

 Also, the configuration option

 inventory_source is not compatible with the integration.

-Here is an example of the Windows services integration configuration:
+Here's an example of the Windows services integration configuration:

-You can create Windows services alerts using NRQL conditions to get notified about status or state changes of the services you wish to monitor.
+You can create Windows services alerts using NRQL conditions to get notified about state changes of the services you wish to monitor.
 Below are two examples of alert conditions that use Windows services data:

 To get data from Windows hosts, our Windows services integration uses a reduced version of the Prometheus exporter for Windows, which exposes Prometheus metrics on the port specified in the agent configuration.
 The integration collects these metrics, transforms them into entities, filters them, and then sent them to New Relic.

 The Windows services integration collects Service Functions data using the Windows Prometheus exporter.
 It then transforms and filters the data before sending it to New Relic.

 The Windows services integration provides the following data:

 Start mode of the service.
 Possible values are: